Azure/AzOps/docs/wiki/Azure-Pipelines.md

 ## Configuration, clean up and triggering the pipelines

-- All the configuration values can be modified within the `settings.json` file to change the default behavior of AzOps.
+- Configuration values can be modified within the `settings.json` file to change the default behavior of AzOps.
 The settings are documented in [Settings chapter](.\Settings.md)

-- Optionally, add the variable `AZOPS_MODULE_VERSION` to the variable group `credentials` to pin the version of the AzOps module to be used
+- Optionally, add the variable `AZOPS_MODULE_VERSION` to the `Variable group` `credentials` to pin the version of the AzOps module to be used

 - This deployment is configured for Azure Pipelines.
 It is safe to delete the `.github` folder and any Markdown files in the root of the repository